 Now pragma pack is typically used with a push and a pop directive, but it can be easy for the programmer to forget to insert the pop into the code.

+Xcode 10 will now warn about code that doesn't have a corresponding pragma pack pop directive and to point you to the location of the push.
 So to fix this warning you should take a look at the location of your push directive and insert the pop directive at the corresponding location in your code.

 So in our case we can insert the pop directly after the packed structure.

 Once we do that the new layout rules will apply only to the packed structure so they won't affect any other structures in our program.

 These two new warnings that I mentioned are enabled by default in Xcode 10 and they are there to help you write more correct and more robust code.
 And to talk more about more correct and more robust code I'd like to invite George up on stage who will talk about the new static analyzing improvements in Xcode 10.
 George.
 Thanks Alex, so I would like to tell you about some of the improvements we have done for Xcode 10 for the Clang Static Analyzer.
 So the Clang Static Analyzer is a great tool for finding HK hard-to-reproduce bugs in your program.
 And not only the Static Analyzer finds the bug for you it also displays the visualization in Xcode of the paths which the bug.
 So here nil is added to NSMutableArray which can cause a crash later on.
 And Static Analyzer shows you the path for this crash so you can see how the application can be fixed.